Starting our goat herd

-On Friday, Joey and Mike picked up our three new goats.
+On Friday, we picked up our three new goats.
 We got them from Steve at Honaunau Farm and took them home right in the trunk area of the Jeep.
 All three are Saanans, a Swiss dairy breed known for its nice personality and producing large amounts of milk.
 They also have beards which is super cute!

 We have one doeling (baby girl goat), one milker, and one old lady goat.
 Our old lady goat was free, Steve just needed a good home for her with lots of pasture so we figured we might as well take her too.
 The goats came with names, but we were really excited about naming our goats so we changed them.